Czech Ice Hockey Association: Structure

+The Supervisory Board is a permanent body that also functions between the conferences.
+The seven-person board is chaired by Miloslav Šeba.

+ČSLH membership is open to both clubs and individuals.

+The Czech Ice Hockey Association currently has nearly 35,000 players registered with the IIHF, of which around 8,700 are in the men's category, almost 1,900 are in the women's category, and over 23,000 are in the junior category.
+There are 183 indoor rinks and thirteen outdoor rinks in the country.

+Committees

+Within the ČSLH there are eighteen specialized committees or commissions:

-ČSLH is also the founder of PRO-HOCKEY Cz, a subsidiary of the company, which owns marketing and television rights related to Czech ice hockey representations (including junior).
+ČSLH is also the founder of PRO-HOCKEY Cz, a subsidiary company that manages marketing and television rights related to Czech national ice hockey teams (including junior).

+National leagues

 From hockey competitions ČSLH organizes at central level I and II.
 Men's league, women's league and extraliga (leagues) for pupils, teenagers and juniors.
 On the regional level, regional assemblies of regional agendas (such as the Regional Hockey League) are organized by the regional unions.

-The Czech Ice Hockey Association currently brings together around 100,000 registered players, of which around 75,000 in the men's category and around 23,000 in the junior category.
-About 2000 women are registered.
-There are 81 playgrounds in the country.